vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 'These are the six things that corrupt women (nārīṇām dūṣaṇāni sat): drinking; keeping bad company; deserting one's husband (glossed by Tryambaka as "sleeping in the house of someone other than one's husband"); roaming around (on one's own); sleeping (glossed by Tryambaka as “sleeping in the daytime"); and staying (i.e. spending time) in other people's homes.'[^6] Some of the aspects involved in 'keeping bad company'—that is, the men and women with whom the good Hindu wife may not properly associate-are discussed in section IIC, pp.170-6).
 Since it is deemed necessary to begin each day by meditating with one's husband (see section IIA, pp.52-4), it makes sense that the conscientious wife never spends the night away from him.
 The question of whether or not she may sleep in the hottest part of the day after the midday meal is discussed briefly on page 49.

-'These are the six things that cause women and sūdras to fall (strīśūdrapatanāni șat): recitation (or repetition, i.e. of sacred texts; japa [h]); austerities (tapas); going on pilgrimages; renunciation (pravrajyā); the chanting of mantras (mantrasādhanam); and the worship of deities (devatärādhanam).”[^7] To this sloka we may add a similar one taken from section V, and attributed there to Aśvalāyana. ‘Śūdras are enjoined by Brahmā to serve the twice-born always, and likewise women to serve their own husbands.
+'These are the six things that cause women and sūdras to fall (strīśūdrapatanāni șat): recitation (or repetition, i.e. of sacred texts; japa [h]); austerities (tapas); going on pilgrimages; renunciation (pravrajyā); the chanting of mantras (mantrasādhanam); and the worship of deities (devatārādhanam).”[^7] To this sloka we may add a similar one taken from section V, and attributed there to Aśvalāyana. ‘Śūdras are enjoined by Brahmā to serve the twice-born always, and likewise women to serve their own husbands.
 Women who are devoted to their husbands should never engage in japa recitation, austerities (tapas), offerings into fire (homa), religious donations (dāna), or any other religious observance (or vow; vrata) or ritual (makha), as long as their husbands are alive.'[^8] The important implications of these slokas have been discussed in the

 [^6]: atha varjanīyah // Sdhp.25r.10. pānam durjanasamsargah patyă ca viraho 'tanam/ svapno 'nyagehavāsaś ca nārīṇām dūṣaṇāni şaṭ// Sdhp.25r.10–11 < Manu IX.13 (nārīsamdüṣanāni for nārīnām dūṣanāni). patyā virahaḥ patigṛha[d] gṛhantaraśayanam || svapn[o] divāsvāpaḥ // Sdhp.25r.11.

 [^7]: japas tapas tīrthayātrā pravrajya mantrasadhanam / devatāradhanam ceti strīsūdrapatanani sat // Sdhp.25v.1 < Atri 135b-136a (caiva for ceti); Sm.M.I.p.158 (tīrthasevā for tīrthayātrā; caiva for ceti; Atri); Sm.M.II.p.390.
 See also Sdhp.59r.2-3, from section V (caiva for ceti; Manu).

-[^8]: āśvalayano 'pi // Sdhp.58r.2. sūdrānām dvijasuśruṣā vihita brahmana yatha / strīnām svabhartṛśuśrūṣā tathaiva vihitā sadā // na syaj japas tapo hom[o] dänavratamakhādikam / strīnām patiparānām tu patyau jivati kin cana // Sdhp.58r.3-5 (Aśv.), from section V<?
+[^8]: āśvalayano 'pi // Sdhp.58r.2. sūdrānām dvijasuśruṣā vihita brahmana yatha / strīnām svabhartṛśuśrūṣā tathaiva vihitā sadā // na syaj japas tapo hom[o] dānavratamakhādikam / strīnām patiparānām tu patyau jivati kin cana // Sdhp.58r.3-5 (Aśv.), from section V<?